nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

 Rotate log files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-FileLogWiter provided by this function rotates log files according to the set policy.。
+FileLogWiter provided by this function rotates log files according to the configured policy.

 The default rotation policy is :java:extdoc:`FileSizeRotatePolicy <nablarch.core.log.basic.FileSizeRotatePolicy>` which rotates by file size.
 By creating an implementation class of :java:extdoc:`RotatePolicy <nablarch.core.log.basic.RotatePolicy>`, you can change the rotation policy.